hasura/supergraph-top-n-challenge/README.md

 Prizes are Amazon gift cards.

-- Winner: $1500
+- Winner: $1000
-- Runner-ups: $750, $500
+- Runners-up: $750, $500

 ## Questions & Support

-For any questions or support, just open a github issue on this repo!
+For any questions or support, just open a Github Issue on this repo!